Ridiculous or not? No credit for your nonrefundable hotel room

 Orbitz refunded the flights, because he canceled within 24 hours.
 But a supervisor told him the hotel was completely nonrefundable.

-“I argued that because only refunds are explicitly forbidden, and there is no language regarding vouchers, then a voucher or the like — for even partial value — is reasonable,” he says.
-“The supervisor argued that because there is no language regarding vouchers or the like, then they are not allowed.”
+“I argued that the explicit prohibition only applies to refunds, and there is no mention of vouchers.
+Therefore, I asserted that a voucher, even for partial value, is reasonable,” he says.
+“The supervisor countered, stating that since there is no language addressing vouchers, they are not permitted.”

 This case raises an interesting question: As more hotels sell nonrefundable rooms, why can’t they also offer vouchers toward a future stay when their guests cancel?